brightcove/brightcove-player-sdk-ios-pulse/README.md

 ==========
 Pulse Plugin for Brightcove Player SDK provides a dynamic library framework for installation.

-The Pulse plugin supports INVIDI Technologies Pulse SDK version 2.5.20.1.0 for iOS and version 2.5.19.9.0 for tvOS.
-The Podspec for the Pulse Plugin for Brightcove Player SDK references [Pulse SDK Release History](http://pulse-sdks.videoplaza.com/ios_2/latest/changelog.html).
+The Pulse plugin supports INVIDI Technologies Pulse SDK version 2.5.20.1.0 for iOS and version 2.5.19.9.0 for tvOS, [Pulse iOS and tvOS SDK Reference][pulselatest].
+The Podspec for the Pulse Plugin for Brightcove Player SDK references [Pulse SDK Release History][pulsesdkchangelog].

 CocoaPods
 ----------

 You can use [CocoaPods][cocoapods] to add the Pulse Plugin for Brightcove Player SDK to your project.
 You can find the latest `Brightcove-Player-Pulse` podspec [here][podspecs].
-The PulseSDK needs to be added to your project, download the latest version [here](https://docs.videoplaza.com/oadtech/ad_serving/dg/pulse_sdks_resources.html).
+The PulseSDK needs to be added to your project, download the latest version [here][pulsesdkresource].
 CocoaPods 1.0 or newer is required.

 CocoaPod Podfile example: